Kentucky Route 101: Smiths Grove to Rhoda

 KY 101 follows Main Street through the city, in the center of which the highway intersects CSX's Main Line Subdivision rail line.
 KY 101 continues through the Smiths Grove Historic District.
 The highway passes a block to the east of the J.L.
 Wright House and a block to the west of Smiths Grove Presbyterian Church.
 KY 101 passes the Smiths Grove Baptist Church one block south of where the route turns west onto 6th Street for two blocks.
 At the west city limit of Smiths Grove, the highway turns north and leaves the city along Smiths Grove-Scottsville Road.
 KY 101 passes through a pair of more-than-right-angle curves to the west and then north before reaching US 31W (Louisville Road), which the state-numbered highway joins heading west.

 KY 101 splits from US 31W onto Chalybeate Road, which heads north and then northeast as the route ascends The Knobs onto a plateau.
 Near the top of the climb, on which northbound KY 101 gains a climbing lane, the highway enters Edmonson County.
 The route intersects KY 743 (New Grove Road) and then runs concurrently with the highway to Chalybeate, where KY 743 splits west onto Chalybeate School Road.
-KY 101 meets the north end of KY 3611 (Chalybeate Road) next to the Chalybeate Springs Hotel Springhouse.
+KY 101 meets the north end of KY 3611 (Chalybeate Road) next to the site of the Chalybeate Springs Hotel Springhouse.
 The highway intersects the south end of KY 3019 (Chalybeate Road) south of Rhoda and continues along Veterans Memorial Highway, which crosses Beaverdam Creek, a tributary of the Green River.
 On the east side of Rhoda, KY 101 reaches its northern terminus at KY 259, which heads east along Brownsville Road and north along a continuation of Veterans Memorial Highway toward Brownsville.